-by Katherine Wong and Nadia Hirst
+by Kat Wong and Nadia Maunsell

 Each year, the UNSW Student Handbook outlines all the courses a student can take.
 But a Tharunka investigation into the 2022 Handbook has found that over 600 of the 3000 listed courses are not going to be taught next year.